hgkamath/lockscreen/README.md

 #LockScreen / ScreenLock

 LockScreen/ScreenLock is a home-screen button widget that locks the screen.
 It does not modify the lock-screen design/layout in any way as may other other apps with similar names.
 An app simple enough to be a demo, but may have a specific niche use case.
-The lock is instantaenous and one does not have to configure or wait for a timeout to for the lock and pin screen.
+The lock is instantaenous and one does not have to configure or wait for a timeout for the lock and pin screen.

-The lock screen / key-guard is a screen that prevents unintended access or taps for a smart phone when not in use as well as a security feature.
-A gesture or pin is often used to allow access.
+The lock screen / key-guard is a screen that prevents unintended access or taps when not in use, whicle simultaneously functioning as a security feature.
+A swipe-gesture or enterring the configured pin is often used to allow access.

 After installtion, the app will request/prompt for device-admin privilidges (different from being rooted) as the ability to lock the phone and bring up the keyguard is considered outside mainstay of regular apps.